 Stakeholder consultation involved internal and external stakeholders.
-External stakeholders were contacted by telephone to arrange meetings at a location convenient
+External stakeholders were contacted by telephone to arrange meetings at a location convenient to them to discuss environmental and social performance.

 Meetings were held with stakeholders to seek their views on the performance of the company with respect to the RSPO requirements and aspects where they considered that improvements could be made.
 At the start of each meeting, the auditor explained the purpose of the audit followed by an evaluation of the relationship between the stakeholder and the company before discussions continued.
 The auditor recorded comments made by stakeholders and verified with the management before incorporating into the assessment findings.